 Bring your story to the stage.
 Learn the craft of storytelling and solo work, guided by masters of the form.
 Lift your voice with panache, grace, and confidence.
 Have your voice heard.

-Solo Show & Storytelling: Lost and Found (Online)
+Solo Show & Storytelling: The Sound & Fury (Online)

 6:00 – 9:00pm CST